simple-registry/simple-registry/doc/reference/configuration.md

 cover, such as a kube-apiserver signed by the cluster CA. It applies to the discovery and JWKS fetches for that provider alone; other providers keep the system roots.

+Set `client_certificate_bundle` and `client_private_key` for an issuer that refuses an anonymous caller on those endpoints, a kube-apiserver serving discovery to authenticated users only being the usual case.
+Configuring one without the other fails startup rather than fetching anonymously.

 `required_claims` checks presence only.
 Predicates over claim *values* belong in the access policy, which sees the whole claim map.